SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/EnumActionType.md

 Specifies the type of action.

 > [!NOTE]
 > Not all Protocol.Actions.Action.Type values can be used in combination with the different Protocol.Actions.Action.On types.
-See [Possible combinations of “On” and “Type”](xref:LogicActionsOverview)
+See [Possible combinations of “On” and “Type”](xref:LogicActionsOverview).

 ## Content Type